-Luc Dardenne: “We all know that doctors help their patients, they save and rescue them.
-But what happens to them if they for whatever reason ignore or overlook a patient?
+Luc Dardenne: “We all know that doctors help their patients; they save and rescue them.
+But what happens to them if they, for whatever reason, ignore or overlook a patient?
 How would they feel if something happens to him or her?
 How will they react and respond?
 That was our main topic.
 And on top of that, in this film, the unknown girl was a black woman, probably from Africa, and she died, which makes things so much worse.
-The police starts to investigate her death, and it’s an investigation that the doctor can easily identify with because she also wants to know who this unknown girl was and what really happened to her.
-But it doesn’t turn the film into police thriller with a complex investigation.
+The police start to investigate her death, and it’s an investigation that the doctor can easily identify with because she also wants to know who this unknown girl was and what really happened to her.
+But it doesn’t turn the film into a police thriller with a complex investigation.

 1. FILMS OF JEAN-PIERRE AND LUC DARDENNE AS DIRECTORS – SCREENWRITERS – PRODUCERS